 - Tight and stiff muscles (spasticity)

 - Muscle weakness affecting an arm, a leg, or the neck

 As the disease progresses, muscle weakness and atrophy spread to other parts of your body.
 People with ALS may develop problems with:

 - Speaking or forming words (dysarthria)

-ALS doesn't affect your ability to taste, touch, or smell, or hear.
-Most people with ALS die from respiratory failure, usually within three to five years from when the symptoms first appear.
-However, about 10 percent of people with ALS survive for a decade or more.
+Most people with ALS die from being unable to breathe on their own (known as respiratory failure,) usually within three to five years from when the symptoms first appear.
+However, about 10% survive for a decade or more.

 Who is more likely to get amyotrophic lateral sclerosis (ALS)?

 A risk factor is a condition or behavior that occurs more frequently in those who have a disease, or who are at greater risk of getting a disease, than in those who don't have the risk factor.
 Having a risk factor doesn't mean a person will develop a disorder, and not having a risk factor doesn't mean you won’t.
 Risk factors for ALS include:

 - Age—Although the disease can strike at any age, symptoms most commonly develop between the ages of 55 and 75.